 Following centrifugation, break minicapillaries by using a diamond cutter and transfer entire plasma by pipetting into a 0.2 ml tube.

 CU: Centrifuged minicapillaries as talent uses a diamond cutter to break and a pipette the transfer the entire plasma into a 0.2 ml tube.

+ECU: Transfer of plasma from cut minicapillary into the pipette tip.

+CU: Transfer from pipette tip into a 0.2 ml tube.

 Make a 1 to 10 dilution by using 2 μl of plasma and 18 μl of 0.5 mol/L HEPES in a new 0.2 ml tube.

 MED or MED-over the shoulder: Talent pipettes 18 μl of 0.5 mol/L HEPES in a new 0.2 ml tube.

+MED: Talent pipettes 2 μl of plasma in tube with 18 μl of 0.5 mol/l HEPES.

+We show the standard curve here because the standard curve is pipetted before the samples are measured

 Next, measure 2 μl of the diluted sample with the NanoDrop 3300 in duplicates.